kcwinner/cdk-appsync-transformer-demo/blogpost/README.md

 #### Using The Schema Transformer

-In order to run our transformer before the CDK's template generation we must import our transformer, run transformer, and pass the data to our stack!
+To run our transformer before the CDK's template generation, we must import our transformer, run the transformer, and pass the data to our stack!

 ```typescript
 #!/usr/bin/env node